 Pumpkin patches are an original plant to grow in your garden since many are used to getting their pumpkins from local sellers around the Halloween season.

 However, pumpkin patches are a great way to garden a unique plant to grow, and you can make pumpkin pie from scratch and eat the delicious seeds.
-Having a strong pumpkin patch will not only yield you food, but you may be able to sell extra pumpkins to your local community during Halloween seasons.
-You’ll also have an opportunity to carve all sorts of creative pumpkins for Halloween which is fun for the whole family.
+Having a solid pumpkin patch will not only yield you food, but you may be able to sell extra pumpkins to your local community during the Halloween season.
+You’ll also have an opportunity to carve all sorts of creative pumpkins for Halloween, which is fun for the whole family.
 The best time to grow pumpkin patches is in the late spring/early summer since your pumpkins will need plenty of direct sunlight.

 Make sure no other plants are in the way as you start growing your pumpkin patches.
 Be sure no other flowers will be in the pumpkin patch as well.
-Pumpkin vines will stretch to around thirty feet in length so the need for extra space is imperative.
-Once the soil is tended and properly balanced with nutrients, place pumpkin seeds at least six to eight inches in the ground and space them a foot apart at minimum, especially for large pumpkins.
+Pumpkin vines will stretch to around thirty feet in length, so the need for extra space is imperative.
+Once the soil is tended and adequately balanced with nutrients, place pumpkin seeds at least six to eight inches in the ground and space them a foot apart at a minimum, especially for giant pumpkins.
 Keep watering every other day for four times a week.
-Your pumpkins should be ready anywhere from 3-6 months and if you grow them around the spring and summer, you may have some pumpkins in your garden by Halloween time.
+Your pumpkins should be ready anywhere from 3-6 months, and if you grow them around the spring and summer, you may have some pumpkins in your garden by Halloween time.